claydotio/clay-mobile/specs/game-discovery.md

 ---------
 1. Get users playing games they might be interested in
 2. Be the central point of discovery for game on Kik
+3. Create a strong base for the remainder of our cornerstone app

 FEATURES
 --------